 Communication: Strive to improve both verbal and written communication skills as these skills are used heavily in interactions with clients and peers and also with creating client records.

 Demonstrate assertive communication with peers, instructors, and clients.

 Practice positive, constructive, respectful and professional communications skills with peers, instructors, and clients (body language, empathy, listening)

-Avoid communicating on your cell phone, iPad, TouchPad and other electronic devices during class, field education settings, planning and professional meetings, etc.
+Avoid communicating on your cell phone, tablet, and other electronic devices during class, field education settings, planning and professional meetings, etc.

 Social Justice: Strive to deepen your commitment to social justice for all populations at risk.

 Demonstrate an understanding of how institutional and personal oppression impede the experience of social justice for individuals and groups.

 Strive to learn about methods of empowering populations and enhancing social justice at micro, mezzo, and macro levels.

 Apply an enhanced understanding of social justice issues to create change in the community where you live and work.

-Consequences
+CONSEQUENCES

-The Social Work Program may terminate a student's participation in the program on the basis of professional non-suitability if the Department’s faculty determines that a student's behavior has constituted a significant violation or pattern of violations of the NASW Code of Ethics or Ohio University Social Work Program’s Student Handbook.
+The Department of Social Work may terminate a student's participation in the program on the basis of professional non-suitability if the Department’s faculty determines that a student's behavior has constituted a significant violation or pattern of violations of the NASW Code of Ethics or Ohio University Department of Social Work’s Student Handbook.
 These violations may include but are not limited to:

-Failure to meet or maintain academic grade point requirements as established by the University and the Social Work program.
+Failure to meet or maintain academic grade point requirements as established by the University and the Department of Social Work.

 Academic cheating, lying, or plagiarism.
 Behavior judged to be in violation of the NASW Code of Ethics.